👨👩👧 Parent guide 🖨️ Paper first 💻 Purposeful screen use 📈 Saved progress

 Interactive reinforcement

-Review yesterday’s skill or do one quick question together to build confidence.
+Review the last lesson or do one quick question together to activate the skill and build confidence.

-Complete the written work on paper.
-This is the core learning.
+Complete the main written work on paper.
+This is the core part of the lesson.

-Do the on-screen practice to reinforce the same skill and save progress for next time.
+Use the interactive version to reinforce the same skill and save progress for next time.

 How to choose the right starting point

-Use grade as a simple guide — then adjust by confidence.
+Use grade as a guide, then adjust by confidence and performance.

 Start here